vbookshelf/Offline-MedAi-Console/README.md

 - When creating tools that will generate math notation, you need to tell the model to use LaTeX when generating math notation.
 Please add this note to the system message: Use LaTeX notation for mathematical or scientific expressions.

 - Whisper is an LLM, and it can hallucinate.
 It sometimes generates random text like "Thank you for watching!".
 This text then gets converted in to speech.
 - At first glance the single-file architecture may look like an error in judgement that an inexperienced programmer might make.
 It's not an error.
-It's an architecture choice that's optimized for AI-assisted development - a "see the entire picture at once" pattern that supports fast and efficient Human-Ai collaboration.
+It's an architecture choice that's optimized for AI-assisted development - a "see the entire picture at once" pattern that supports fast and efficient Human-AI collaboration.

 <br>